 As touched on above, Westbound (export) space is heavily committed with no space available for the next month, one or two lines show no space for even up to 6+ weeks.
 This is peak export season, with perishables and dairy / primary produce demanding a high percentage of space allocation.
 It's these mammoth movers which represent the bread-and-butter for many shipping lines, alot of these global exports moving on vessels routed via Australia hence the impact on trans-Tasman.

-MSC has announced a dedocated trans-Tasman service of two vessels on a constant rotation through Sydney > Melbourne > Tauranag > Auckland > Sydney... which will remove some pressure but go nowhere near defeating the space problem.
+Renewed industrial action (work to rule) has been advised for Melbourne port.
+Some lines continue to avoid import bookings from Australia, this has been the case out of Brisbane for some time but space is expected to begin to tighten up out of all ports.
+Against the flow, MSC has recently announced a dedicated trans-Tasman service of two vessels on a constant rotation through Sydney > Melbourne > Tauranga > Auckland > Sydney... which will free up some space pressure but go nowhere near defeating the space problem.

 (Archive) Covid Impact Transforming Shipping

 With the current discord across the shipping environment affecting all of our main trade routes, the following is an insight to the events which have led to this and how this is going to play out over the coming several weeks.

 The pressure on shipping emerged during August, and has continued to cause major problems on most shipping trade-lanes.
 From New Zealand & Australia’s perspective this is occurring during our peak season, with disruptions heavily accentuated given demand for import cargo is at it’s heaviest.